Nafeeza Towheed, Integrative Counsellor and Psychotherapist, PG Dip, MBACP

 I aim to provide empathy, kindness and a respectful space, where you can take the time to explore and reflect on the issue you have brought and work towards a more happier and healthier way of being.

 As an integrative therapist, I regard each person as unique and tailor my approach accordingly.
 I would describe my work as relational, embodied and holistic.
 I draw from a wide range of thinking and techniques and seek to understand the entirety of the person I am working with.
 This might include thoughts, feelings, emotions, bodily awareness, beliefs and dreams.
 I also consider the importance of external factors of the person I work with - their community, culture, social influences and relationship to spirituality - if it feels relevant for that particular person.

 It is important that you take the time to choose the right therapist for you.
 I believe the quality of the relationship is at the very heart of successful therapy.
 With that in mind, I offer an initial meeting with no obligation to continue should you wish.
 It is a chance for me to better understand what it is that you hope to gain from therapy and for you to get a feel for me, how I work, and to ask any questions about the process.
 I will also explain my way of working and policy on confidentiality, cancellations, appointment times and fees.

-- I am also very happy to arrange a brief telephone call to talk through any questions you might have about therapy, prior to booking an initial meeting.
-You are more than welcome to email or ring me on 07946 432 669 for an informal discussion.
+- I am happy to arrange a free 15 minute telephone call to talk through any questions you might have about therapy, prior to booking an initial meeting.
+Please email or ring me on 07946 432 669 for an informal discussion.

 Training, qualifications & experience